Slow Cooker (or Not) Adobo Chicken

 - Cooking oil - 1 Tbsp

-- Garlic / Shallots / Green onions - Prep as directed.
+- Garlic (for chicken and bok choy) / Shallots / Green onions / Bok choy - Prep as directed.
 (Can be done up to 3 days ahead)

 - Slow cook chicken - This makes enough for tomorrow’s dinner.
-Combine garlic, shallots, first part of aminos, rice vinegar, tomato paste, Stevia, bay leaves, and water in a slow cooker.
+Combine garlic, shallots, Tamari, rice vinegar, tomato paste, brown sugar, bay leaves, and water in a slow cooker.
 Add chicken, coating it in sauce.
 Tenderize with a fork, and slow cook on high for 3 hours or low for 6 hours.
 If you don’t have a slow cooker, cook in a Dutch oven, covered, in a 325F / 163C degree oven for 40 to 55 minutes, until chicken reaches 160F / 71C degrees.
 (Can be done up to 3 days ahead)

 - Use a fork to shred your chicken right in the slow cooker (or Dutch oven).
 It should just fall apart.
 Let it sit in the juices for 5 to 10 minutes, and then taste and season to your liking (if you like heat, definitely shake on some of your fave hot sauce).
 Reserve half for tomorrow.

 - Heat a wok or saute pan over medium-high heat.
-Add cooking oil and then green onions to the heated oil with a sprinkle of salt.
-Saute for ~1 minute, until softened.
+Add cooking oil and then bok choy and garlic to heated oil.
+Saute for ~1 minute.

 I made this in the instant pot - added enough stock that the liquids added up to 1 cup as needed for instant pot, cooked it for 25 minutes.
 It was soooo good.
 There was a lot of liquid leftover, which I used in cooking the bok choy and also added as a bit of extra sauce on the rice.
 Very very tasty0 Helpful